git-quick-stats/git-py-stats/README.md

 | **Linux Package Install**                       | Not Yet Implemented ❌ | Allows Linux users to install via a package manager.    |
 | **macOS Package install**                       | Not Yet Implemented ❌ | Allows macOS users to install via brew.                 |
 | **Docker Development Image**                    | Not Yet Implemented ❌ | Provides a Docker development image for CI/CD.          |

+## Changes from Original

+While this project aims to be feature-complete and 1:1 with the `git-quick-stats`, there may be instances where this version differs from the base project by design.
+The following is a list of differences that this project will maintain compared to the parent project:

+* Author and branch names can be passed via cmdline without interaction by the user.
+This means you can now do `git-py-stats -L "John Doe"` instead of being prompted to enter the name after executing the non-interactive cmd.
+* CSV output is now saved to a file instead of printing out to the terminal.
+  This file will be saved to wherever the process was executed.
+The name will be `git_daily_stats.csv`
+* JSON output is saved to a file wherever the process was executed instead of one that is provided by the user.
+The name will be `git_log.json`

 ## Requirements